Beagle Boys: Sport Goofy in Soccermania

-The Beagle Boys made their animated debut in the 1987 Goofy short Sport Goofy in Soccermania, voiced by Will Ryan.
-Unlike their DuckTales incarnations, the Beagle Boys are depicted as identical in both appearance and behavior, though lacking the prison numbers of their comic counterparts.
+The Beagle Boys made their animated debut in the 1987 television special Sport Goofy in Soccermania, voiced by Will Ryan.
+Similar to the comic books, the Beagle Boys are depicted as identical in both appearance and behavior, though lacking the prison numbers of their comic counterparts.

 DuckTales

-On DuckTales, the Beagle Boys were given names and different personalities.
+On DuckTales, the Beagle Boys were given names and different personalities and almost all of them speak in New York accents.
 The usual character combination is Bigtime, Burger, and either Bouncer or Baggy, with Bouncer appearing more often in the first season and Baggy in the second.
 Their leader is usually Bigtime when Ma Beagle is not present.
 Sometimes one or two of them were swapped out with Bankjob, Babyface, or Bugle, and a few episodes featured the latter three as the trio of Beagles, with Bankjob filling in for Bigtime as the leader.
 Other known names are Bomber and Blitzkrieg.
 The letter B is the first initial of all Beagle Boys' handles except Megabyte, the brains of the bunch.

 The Beagle Boys have many relatives who count each other as brothers and cousins: apart from Ma Beagle, there are re-imagined versions of the Beagle Brats (sons or nephews), as well as the Beagle Babes (a female counterpart).

 The Beagle Boys make cameos in the Darkwing Duck episode "In Like Blunt", where they are among the villains bidding on a list of SHUSH's secret agents.

 Ma Beagle

 Ma Beagle, based on the real-life Ma Barker and the mystifications around her, was a new character created for DuckTales as the mother of the seven common Beagle Boys featured on the show, and the clan matriarch.
 She often smuggles hand grenades, chainsaws, and other tools in baked goods which easily pass prison security to help her sons escape from jail.
 Even when she is around, the Beagles never succeed because Scrooge McDuck and his nephews always outwit them.
 However, in most of the episodes she appears in (especially in the first season), she is able to avoid being arrested along with her sons; that way, she will be able to bust them out the next time she appears.
 In one episode, she pretended to be "married" to Scrooge so that she could steal his fortune, but her plans were thwarted by both him and his three nephews.
 With Ma, family always comes first – except when it comes to avoiding arrest.
 She was voiced by actress June Foray, who also voiced Magica De Spell.
-Character actress Margo Martindale voices Ma in the 2017 Ducktales series.
+Character actress Margo Martindale voices Ma in the 2017 DuckTales series.

 Ma Beagle first appeared in the episode "Robot Robbers", and since then she has become a recurring character.
 She appeared more frequently in the second season than in the first, however.